Undline/UndChain/readme.md

 - **Telegram**: [Join our Developer Group on Telegram](https://t.me/UndChain_Dev)

 Whether you're just curious or ready to jump into development, join the group and start asking questions.
+Developer can earn native UndChain tokens (UGP or USP) when the contribute to the project.
+Token earn will be automated in the future but for now they are based upon your PR.
+Some may even be hired full / part time to assist with development.

 ---